darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 : A simple multiplication of brightness.
 Values above 1 brighten the image, increase contrast, and can lead to blown highlights; those below darken the image and reduce contrast.
 Black is not affected by this slider.

 offset
 : Brightens or darkens the image by shifting brightness up or down.
-Contrary to many implementations, only blacks are fully affected, and the effect is gradually reduced with increasing brightness; whites are not affected at all.
+Contrary to many implementations, only blacks are fully affected, and the effect is gradually reduced with increasing brightness; whites are not affected at all, if _slope_ is left at the default value of 1.
 It is important to note that the brightness range below the selected _relative black exposure_ (see _Input exposure range_ below) cannot be recovered using this control; also, valued pushed to black using the _offset_ control cannot be brightened using _slope_.
 Negative values crush shadows (they move the black point to the right along the x-axis); positive values can produce a faded look (they lift the black point along the y-axis).

 power
 : Affects brightness and contrast.
 Values above 1 make the image darker and compress shadows; those below 1 brighten the image, opening up shadows.
 The black and white points are not affected.